-In addition to meeting the Minimum KYC Standards, each Accredited Member must establish the source of wealth of PEPs and their families and associated persons and are required to implement adequate transaction monitoring systems for the transactions of
+In addition to meeting the Minimum KYC Standards, each Accredited Member must establish the source of wealth of PEPs and their families and associated persons and are required to implement adequate transaction monitoring systems for the transactions of PEPs, as further described in the Applicable Laws and Regulations

-- Applicants classified under high risk, including applicants defined as "Politically Exposed Persons" (PEP's), shall be subject to enhanced CDD during and both the approval and monitoring process, and applications shall be submitted to AI Etihad Gold Senior Management for a decision.
-The source of wealth of PEPs and their families and associated persons must be established, and implement an adequate enhance transaction monitoring system for any transactions to be entered into with the relevant PEP. - Where the due diligence process identifies the customer or any of its UBOs as domestic PEPs or individuals previously entrusted with prominent functions at international organizations, the company shall take sufficient measures to identify whether the customer or its UBOs meet this definition, and shall take all the additional measures required PEPS where the relevant customer relationship is High-Risk.
+Applicants classified under high risk, including applicants defined as "Politically Exposed Persons" (PEP's), shall be subject to enhanced CDD during and both the approval and monitoring process, and applications shall be submitted to AI Etihad Gold Senior Management for a decision.
+The source of wealth of PEPs and their families and associated persons must be established, and implement an adequate enhance transaction monitoring system for any transactions to be entered into with the relevant PEP.

+Where the due diligence process identifies the customer or any of its UBOs as domestic PEPs or individuals previously entrusted with prominent functions at international organizations, the company shall take sufficient measures to identify whether the customer or its UBOs meet this definition, and shall take all the additional measures required PEPS where the relevant customer relationship is High-Risk.